TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ##### \copyright

-Shows the copyright and distribution terms of PostgreSQL, which YugabyteDB is derived from.
+Shows the copyright and distribution terms of PostgreSQL, which ZNbaseDB is derived from.

 ##### \crosstabview [ *colV* [ *colH* [ *colD* [ *sortcolH* ] ] ] ]